Submitting a purchased essay

 Wherever in the Code an offence is described as depending on “knowing”, the offence shall likewise be deemed to have been committed if the person ought reasonably to have known.

-Scenario – Submitting a purchased essay
+Scenario – Submitting a purchased assignment

 The Issue